apideck-libraries/portman/README.md

 Customize the Postman requests & variables with a wide range of options to assign & overwrite variables.

 > [!IMPORTANT]
 > The default behaviour of the Query parameters is changed since version 1.26.0.
-Non-required query parameters will be disabled in Postman by default.
+Optional query parameters will be disabled in Postman by default.
+More info can be found in the ([CHANGELOG.md](CHANGELOG.md).

 ## Why use Portman?